jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_template.md

 Welcome to the Markdown template to create tutorial content.
 You can use this template as a basis for a new tutorial, or use it to help you prepare existing content for a tutorial.

-Tutorials are delivered on DevOps Services in HTML format, are generated from a Markdown format.
+Tutorials are delivered to DevOps Services in HTML5 format and are generated from a Markdown format.
-Prior to delivery, validate the Markdown source of each tutorial for acceptable markup as defined in this template.
-Open your Markdown file with the **Orion Markdown Viewer** to check your content.
+Prior to delivery, validate the Markdown source of each tutorial for acceptable markup as defined in this template by opening your Markdown file with the **Orion Markdown Viewer**.

-This template provides examples of the things most commonly used in tutorials.
+This template provides examples of common constructs used in tutorials.
 Following the guidelines in this template can help you create content that is consistent and converts well to HTML.

 The easiest way to create tutorial content with this template is to follow these steps.

-1. Copy this template.
+1. Copy this template folder.
 2. Paste this template into the docs folder.
-When you do so, give your template the name tutorial_xxx.md where xxx is the name of your tutorial.
+When you do so, give your template folder the name tutorial_xxx where xxx is the name of your tutorial.Then rename the tutorials_template.md to tutorials_xxx where xxx is the name of your tutorial.
-3. Add your own content to your tutorial so you can compare it to the content here, referring to these instructions as needed.
+3. Add your own content to your tutorial so you can compare it to the content here, refering to these instructions as needed.
+4. Read your tutorial checking for typos and that you are following the guidelines mentioned in the template.
-4. When you are ready to deliver your work, remove the instructions, and stage, commit and push it to the master branch.
+5. When you are ready to deliver your work, remove the instructions, and stage, commit and push it to the master branch.

 That's it!